 What Is Alzheimer’s Disease?

 Alzheimer’s disease is the most common form of dementia, affecting up to 70% of all people with dementia.
-It is expected an estimated 447,115 Australians in 2019 will be living with dementia.
-Worldwide dementia affects almost 50 million people, which is predicted to increase to 131.5 million people by 2050.1
+It is expected an estimated 459,000 Australians in 2020 will be living with dementia.1

 Alzheimer’s is a physical brain disease characterised by the impairment of brain functions such as impaired memory, language, thinking and behaviour.
 It is a progressive disease caused by the gradual degeneration of brain cells.
 Alzheimer’s disease can broadly be categorised into two areas:2